maxwell-k/LumoSQL/benchmarking/README.md

 1. unit tests and
 2. integration tests

-If all dependencies are installed, `npm test` will run both the unit and integration tests.
+If all dependencies are installed, `yarn test` will run both the unit and integration tests.

 To run the test suite using `podman` or `docker` use: